Warren Buffett Indicator Predicts Stock Market Crash in 2017

 2 Other Indicators Show That Stocks Are Significantly Overvalued

 Another key valuation metric also suggests that stocks are significantly overvalued.
-According to the Case Shiller cyclically adjusted price-to-earnings (CAPE) ratio, the S&P 500 is overvalued by 75%!
+According to the Case Shiller cyclically adjusted price-to-earnings (CAPE) ratio, the S&P 500 is overvalued by 87.5%!
 The 10-year average is around 16.
-It is currently at 29.19.
+It is at 30.05 at the time of this writing.

-That means for every $1.00 of earnings a company makes, investors are willing to pay $29.19.
-The ratio has only been higher twice: 2000 and 2007.
-Both times it was followed by a crash.
-(Source: “Online Data Robert Shiller,” Yale University, last accessed January 19, 2017.)
+That means for every $1.00 of earnings a company makes, investors are willing to pay $30.05.
+The ratio has only been higher once, in 2000, at the height of the dotcom bubble.
+It was at 30.00 in 1929, right before Black Tuesday.
+In each case, it was followed by a stock market crash.
+(Source: “Online Data Robert Shiller,” Yale University, last accessed July 25, 2017.)

 According to Nobel Prize-winning economist Robert Shiller, the euphoria after Trump won the election has sent the markets into a frenzy of greed and irrationality that could send stocks plunging in a rerun of the 1929 stock market crash.

 Stocks are overvalued.
 It’s as simple as that.
-Eventually though, stocks and their valuations will come more into line.
+Eventually, though, stocks and their valuations will come more into line.
 For that to happen, stocks will need to crash.
 Thanks to weak global economic indicators, this reality may not be far off.
-Corporate earnings are down and the outlook for 2017 is weak.
 If Trump’s economic road map fails to create any meaningful change in the coming months, you can expect impatient investors to react.

 Warren Buffett Sitting on Record Stash of Cash

-Another way we know the that the outlook for stocks in 2017 is entirely up in the air is that Warren Buffett is sitting on a record stockpile of cash.
+Another reason why we know that the outlook for stocks in 2017 and 2018 is entirely up in the air is that Warren Buffett is sitting on a record stockpile of cash.
 Rich people don’t sit on cash when interest rates are near zero if there are undervalued companies to buy.

-At the end of the third quarter of 2016, Buffet’s Berkshire Hathaway was sitting on a record $85.0 billion in cash.
-That’s up from the end of the second quarter of 2016 when he had a record $72.7 billion in cash on the books.
+At the end of the fourth quarter of 2016, Buffet’s Berkshire Hathaway was sitting on a record $86.0 billion in cash.
+That’s up from the end of the third quarter when he had a record $85.0 billion in cash and the second quarter of 2016 when he had a then-record $72.7 billion in cash on the books.

 If the money is burning a hole in Buffett’s pocket, he could always do what other cash-rich companies do: buy back their stock.